Guide · 9 min read

 If your insurer pushes back, remind them:

-• A kitchen pod at £80 to £100 per week is far cheaper than hotel stays at £100+ per night.
+• A kitchen pod at £350 to £800 per week is far cheaper than putting a displaced family in a hotel or serviced apartment, which typically runs £150+ per night (£1,000+ per week).

 • Your family needs to be able to cook and eat — this is a basic living necessity.